devEMEL/Algorand-Standard-Assets--ASAs-/README.md

 Specifying a reserve account signifies that non-minted assets will reside in that account instead of the default creator account.
 Assets transferred from this account are "minted" units of the asset.
 If you specify a new reserve address, you must make sure the new account has opted into the asset and then issue a transaction to transfer all assets to the new reserve.

+Specified address is considered the asset reserve.
+It has no special privileges, this is only informational.

 ##### Freeze Address

 The freeze account is allowed to freeze or unfreeze the asset holdings for a specific account.
 When an account is frozen it cannot send or receive the frozen asset.
 In traditional finance, freezing assets may be performed to restrict liquidation of company stock, to investigate suspected criminal activity or to deny-list certain accounts.
 If the DefaultFrozen state is set to True, you can use the unfreeze action to authorize certain accounts to trade the asset (such as after passing KYC/AML checks).